callstack/haul/packages/haul-ram-bundle-webpack-plugin/README.md

 __When using `@haul/cli ram-bundle` command, this plugin will be added and configured automatically__, based on passed options.

-You can read moe about Haul here: https://github.com/callstack/haul.
+You can read more about Haul here: https://github.com/callstack/haul.

 ## API